wsec/basaam0.github.io/_posts/2018-02-18-hijacking.md

 {% endhighlight %}

 You can impersonate victims by spoofing their unique cookie.
 The Chrome extension [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg) is easy to use.

+## Alternative Approaches

+Your situation might constrain the available options.
+More examples are available on [Github](https://github.com/twlinux/lets-talk/tree/master/examples).